-- 1. Select the best answer.
+- 4. Select the best answer.
 While the members of the crane team have individual responsibilities, each have joint responsibilities as well.
-Each member must: - A. Support the goal of safe crane operation - B. Attend the pre-lift briefing.
-Any new members who replace another team member must be briefed as well - C. Keep the Rigger-in-charge well informed of conditions affecting personnel or the equipment during lifts - D. Keep non-essential personnel out of the operating area - E. Stop operations whenever safety is in question - F. Perform all of the listed actions above - 2.
+Each member must- - A. support the goal of safe crane operation - B. attend the pre-lift briefing.
+Any new members who replace another team member must be briefed as well. - C. keep the rigger-in-charge well informed of conditions affecting personnel or the equipment during lifts - D. keep nonessential personnel out of the operating area - E. stop operations whenever safety is in question - F. perform all of the actions listed above - 5.
 Select the best answer.
-Securing the crane envelope is the ... - A. combined responsibility of the crane operator and the crane supervisor - B. combined responsibility of all team members - C. sole responsibility of the rigging supervisor - D. sole responsibility of the crane operator - 3.
-Select the best answer.
-Crane operators are responsible for all of the following except: - A. Maintaining communication with the signaler - B. Lifting and landing all loads safely - C. Doing a thorough ODCL inspection - D. Slowing down when signals are unclear
+Securing the crane envelope is the- - A. combined responsibility of the crane operator and the crane supervisor - B. sole responsibility of the rigging supervisor - C. sole responsibility of the crane operator - D. combined responsibility of all team members

+- Select the best answer.
+Crane operators are responsible for all the following except-

+- A. doing a thorough ODCL inspection

+- B. slowing down when signals are unclear

+- C. lifting and landing all loads safely

+- D. maintaining communication with the signaler

-- 4. Select the best answer.
-If you feel safety is in jeopardy during the performance of your task, you should:
+- 7. Select the best answer.
+If you feel safety is in jeopardy during the performance of your task, you should-

-- A. Evaluate the lift plan
+- A. evaluate the lift plan

-- B. Call your supervisor for clarification

-- C. Stop work and have the problem resolved
+- B. stop work and have the problem resolved

+- C. call your supervisor for clarification

-- D. Use the OEM manual to solve the problem
+- D. use the OEM manual to solve the problem

-- 5. Select all that apply.
-The crane operator must immediately stop operations when ...
+- 8. Select all that apply.
+The crane operator must immediately stop operations when-

-- A. The weather forecast is not good

-- B. Operations have exceeded allowed time

-- C. Communications are lost during a blind or complex lift
+- A. communications are lost during a blind or complex lift.

+- B. a stop signal is given

-- D. The operating envelope is penetrated
+- C. the operating envelope is penetrated

+- D. the weather forecast is not good.

-- E. Any time a stop signal is given
+- E. operations have exceeded allowed time